FTA 5310 Program

 - The “New Freedom” operating/capital grant program.
 Providing support for alternative transportation options for persons with disabilities, beyond the requirements of the Americans with Disabilities Act (ADA).
 Funding match for the “New Freedom” portion is 50% federal / 50% local for operating expenses and 80% federal / 20% local for capital expenses.

 This program is open to funding projects for one to two years.
 As the designated recipient, LYNX is responsible for conducting an area-wide competitive selection process for the program.
 In addition, LYNX serves as the Community Transportation Coordinator (CTC) for Orange, Osceola, and Seminole counties.
-This dual role affords LYNX insight as to how best utilize the funding made available by the Federal Transit Administration (FTA) to meet the purpose of the 5310 program.
+This dual role affords LYNX insight as to how best to utilize the funding made available by the Federal Transit Administration (FTA) to meet the purpose of the 5310 program.

 Those eligible to apply for Section 5310 funding as a sub-recipient of LYNX include:

-1. Private non-profit organizations;
+1. Private non-profit organizations

-2. State or local governmental authorities; and
+2. State or local governmental authorities

-3. Operators of public transportation services, including private operators of public
+3. Operators of public transportation services, including private operators of public transportation services

 In addition to being classified as one of the three types of agencies listed above, projects eligible for funding must serve the urbanized area where the funds were apportioned.
 To be eligible for funds, applicants must have current agreements and good standing with the CTC.